Post Date: 01 June 2017

-This new initiative is designed to support schools who are committed to introducing the short course in Coding within their Junior Cycle programme.
+This initiative is designed to support schools who are committed to introducing the short course in Coding within their Junior Cycle programme.
 We are delighted to have both Intel Ireland and Lero – The Irish Software Research Centre – continuing to collaborate with us on this innovative initiative.
-A letter with detail of the initiative, as well as Junior Cycle Coding in Action brochure, was sent to every school in mid-March.

 Further information relating to the initiative, as well as the online Expression of Interest form can be found in Resources.